chiawase/chi-11ty/content/now.md

 ### Stuff on my mind

+- upcoming event this weekend: [Figma Make-a-thon](https://friends.figma.com/e/m45w2m/)!!
 - this is still on my mind: setting up the Webring for [Tambayan 404](https://tambayan404.com) members too haha
-- I ordered a new keyboard and just waiting for it to arrive hehe
-- I was supposed to a post about my experience on [UXPH Mini 2025: Cebu](https://2025.uxph.org/cebu) and [UXPH Mini 2025: Davao](https://2025.uxph.org/davao) but I found out I’m also doing a workshop in [the Manila leg](https://2025.uxph.org/manila) so I think I’ll consolidate everything into one once I’m done 😄
+- learning more about my new [Baseform Keyboard](https://posture.works/baseform/)
+- Still need to consolidate my thoughts and writing about my experience with [UXPH Mini 2025](https://2025.uxph.org) since I was there for the Davao, Cebu, and Manila legs 😁

 ### Music on Repeat